BruceRanger/MandArt/MandArt.docc/B0-Background.md

 You can also change the magnification by changing the **scale** value.

 When you zoom in, it is like looking through a microscope.
-You can also think of it as expanding the image.
+You can also think of it as expanding the picture.
 If you zoom in as far as the 15 significant places that the Swift variable will allow, it is like moving a sheet of paper the size of your screen around in an area the size of the solar system.